sakhtar1/mentalhealth/README.md

  Users can also create an account and write their own articles and experiences.

  Mental Health is a project that I built with React and Redux in the Front-end with a Rails API.
 This repository is the front-end and back-end of my application.
-The application was created using Create-React-App, and uses ES6 standards.
+The applications front-end was created using Create-React-App, back-end was created using Rails API, and it uses ES6 standards.

 ## Install Directions